mrani307/Reservoir_watchhydroR/README.md

 month_wise_dataset_03          : Determine the accumulated rainfall variables to be used for modelling

-model_run                      : Trial and error to determine the model shape, and thus finalise on the model
+modelling_03                      : Trial and error to determine the model shape, and thus finalise on the model

 denormalisation_04             : Determine the max-min values to rescale the model output